penelopeysm/penelopeysm.github.io/src/content/post/2024-01-11-vengerov-mendelssohn/index.md

 But as much as I like listening to these repertoire staples, I've long thought that the Oxford Phil's programming is way too conservative, and it's a shame that what was probably my last concert in Oxford did nothing to dispel this notion.

 I can't say I particularly remember anything about the performance itself standing out.
-I probably wasn't in a super good mental state anyway because of the house moving,s o I'll leave it at that.
+I probably wasn't in a super good mental state anyway because of the house moving, so I'll leave it at that.